pdinklag/word-packing/README.md

 }
 ```

+#### Bit Accessors

+In case you wish to access individual bits, you can use the convenience function `word_packing::bit_accessor` to retrieve a specialized and faster accessor.
+Note that this is equivalent to calling `word_packing::accessor<1>`.

 ### Containers

 This library also provides containers that are mostly STL compatible; they can be used very much like `std::vector` and also use capacity doubling when growing.
 The most notable exception is that if you construct a packed integer vector with a given size or resize it, the allocated memory is *not* initialized.